 How to Use Amazon’s Advanced Search Filters to Promote More Products

 Amazon has its own search engine and search filters.
-So, what you could do is after you see your top-selling product category, you could experiment and head to Amazon and dig into a specific category using their filters.
+So, what you could do is after you see your top-selling product category, you could experiment and head to Amazon and dig into a specific type.

 Or if you’re shopping by department, in the same category (not in “best sellers”), you can filter to find products by: